 - III.4.4.(a) To facilitate a more efficient and timely response to the myriad topics germane to the GRO, items may be discussed and voted on electronically.
-A record of the discussion and the votes cast will be appended to the Executive Board meeting minutes for the subsequent meeting. - III.4.4.(b) Any Executive Board member may propose an item for electronic discussion and vote by sending a comprehensive explanation of the item, the related policies, issues, and precedent, and the required timeline for action if one exists. - III.4.4.(b).(i) This explanation must be sent either by email to the mailing list for the Executive Board or through a multi-user messaging platform agreed upon in person by that Executive Board previously during their term.
+A record of the discussion and the votes cast will be appended to the Executive Board meeting minutes for the subsequent meeting. - III.4.4.(b) Any Executive Board member may propose an item for electronic discussion and vote by sending a comprehensive explanation of the item, the related policies, issues, and precedent, and the required timeline for action if one exists. - III.4.4.(b).(i) This explanation must be sent either by email to the mailing list for the Executive Board or through a multi-user messaging platform agreed upon in person by that Executive Board previously during their term. - III.4.4.(b).(ii) Except in extreme circumstances, a minimum of seven days must be allowed for discussion of the topic prior to calling for a vote.

-- III.4.4.(b).(ii) Except in extreme circumstances, a minimum of seven days must be allowed for discussion of the topic prior to calling for a vote. - III.4.4.(b).(iii) If a specific timeline is proposed, it must be supplemented with a specific motion to be considered at the end of the discussion period. - III.4.4.(b).(iv) If a sufficient discussion period (greater than seven days) is proposed in the initial message, discussion will immediately close on the date proposed in that message.
+- III.4.4.(b).(iii) If a specific timeline is proposed, it must be supplemented with a specific motion to be considered at the end of the discussion period. - III.4.4.(b).(iv) If a sufficient discussion period (greater than seven days) is proposed in the initial message, discussion will immediately close on the date proposed in that message.
 A vote will then be called for by either Co-Chair, the Secretary or the Executive Board member who initiated the discussion. - III.4.4.(b).(v) If no timeline was proposed in the initial message, the initiator of the discussion may, at any time after seven days have elapsed, propose a motion for consideration by the Executive Board.
 Concurrent with this motion will be a call for final comments. - III.4.4.(b).(vi) If no further comments or questions are received within three days, a vote may be called for by either Co-Chair, the Secretary or the Executive Board member who initiated the discussion. - III.4.4.(b).(vii) If further comments or questions are received within three days, discussion will remain open until at least seven days have elapsed from the motion being made.
 A vote may then be called for by either Co-Chair, the Secretary or the Executive Board member who initiated the discussion. - III.4.4.(c) During the vote, no rationale for an individual's choice shall accompany their vote.
 The vote should simply state whether the Executive Board member is in favor of the motion, against the motion, or abstaining from the vote. - III.4.4.(d) It is expected that all Executive Board members vote (or submit an abstention) within 3 days of the vote being called.
-However, to expedite electronic voting, a vote is considered carried once it garners a number of affirmative equal to one more than half of the membership of the Executive Board. - III.4.4.(d).(i) It is expected that Executive Board members who will be away from means of electronic voting for three or more days set an automatic email response or inform the Co-Chairs to avoid confusion or delay.
+However, to expedite electronic voting, a vote is considered carried once it garners a number of affirmative votes equal to one more than half of the membership of the Executive Board. - III.4.4.(d).(i) It is expected that Executive Board members who will be away from means of electronic voting for three or more days set an automatic email response or inform the Co-Chairs to avoid confusion or delay. - III.4.4.(e) Once votes are complete GC members and Executive Board members must record their votes on the publicly available voting form for transparency and distribution purposes (with the exception of secret ballot voting).